epam/edp-cd-pipeline-operator/docs/api.md

-StageSpec defines the desired state of Stage
+StageSpec defines the desired state of Stage.
+NOTE: for deleting the stage use stages order - delete only the latest stage.

 <table>
     <thead>